nanocosmos/documentation-net/docs/cloud/analytics-api-error-codes.md

 ---
 id: analytics-api-error-codes
-title: Error Codes
+title: Analytics API Error Codes
 sidebar_label: Error Code Definitions
 ---

-# Analytics API Error Codes

 In this table we provide an overview about all possible error codes that you could encounter using the nanoStream Analytics API.